Columbus International Children's Choir won two gold medals at the 2024 World Choir Games

 CICC Alumnus

-Choirs
+Our Choirs

-The youngest children start singing in Creative Notes Choir and in Sunny Smiles Choir (Russian-speaking kids).
-These children begin learning the basics of choral singing, explore their singing voices and gain confidence singing alone and with others.
-They learn breathing techniques, proper singing posture, and how to follow a conductor.
+The youngest children start singing in Creative Notes Choir.
+These children learn the basics of choral singing, explore their singing voices, and gain confidence in singing alone and with others.
+They learn breathing techniques, proper singing posture, and following a conductor.
+This choir performs in at least two concerts per year.

-Rainbow of Voices Grades 2-5
+Rainbow of Voices (ages 7-10)

 Rainbow of Voices is a choir for advanced beginners.
 This ensemble is for children who are already comfortable with their singing voices and want to increase their musical knowledge.
-These children build their music reading skills and develop healthy singing habits.
-They learn proper breathing techniques, singing posture and tone production and develop basic musical artistry using dynamics and articulation.
+These children build their music-reading skills and develop healthy singing habits.
+They learn proper breathing techniques, singing posture, and tone production and develop basic musical artistry using dynamics and articulation.
 This group focuses on building a beautiful unison sound and begins developing part-singing skills.
 This choir sings in a variety of languages.
-The Rainbow of Voices Choir performs in at least two concerts per year.

 Staff